Now introducing 7-Day premium trial to work, binge, & stay secure online

 You should use a robust encryption protocol on any networks you are responsible: preferably WPA2 alongside AES, which provides the highest levels of protection.
 Strong encryption makes it much more difficult for an attacker to gain access to the network by just being nearby, and also limits the efficacy of brute-force attacks.

-Besides encrypting the connection you have with your Wi-Fi router, you should also encrypt everything you do online.
-Using a Virtual Private Network (VPN) is an easy and effective way of doing this.
-A VPN client will sit on your browser or your OS and uses key-based encryption to create a subnet for secure communication.
+Protection strategies against MITM attacks include installing a VPN on mobile devices and on the home router.
+A VPN client will sit on your browser or your OS and use key-based encryption to create a subnet for secure communication.
 This means that, even if an attacker gains access to this data, they will not be able to read or alter it, and so they will not be able to start a MITM attack.

 There are lots of different VPNs to chose from, but you should always go for the VPN that provides the best security and the most robust encryption.
 Choosing anything less, after all, is like wanting to open yourself up to MITM attacks.